 Accidents can happen anywhere, including in the workplace.
 Whether you work in an office, a factory, or any other type of job, it’s essential to be prepared for common workplace injuries.
 Knowing how to administer basic first aid can make a significant difference in the outcome of an injury.
-In this blog post, we’ll discuss some common workplace injuries and provide first aid tips to help you respond effectively, and provide immediate assistance when needed.
+In this blog post, we’ll discuss some common workplace injuries and provide first-aid tips to help you respond effectively, and provide immediate assistance when needed.

 Cuts and Abrasions